8 minutes

 The rules above are generally straightforward, with a few notable exceptions.

-we actually implement va_start
+we actually implement va_start using the clone function.

 We use the function’s ellipsis argument as the source for every such clone